robertdavidwest/git-python-koans/README.md

     * Team B: `about_true_and_false.py`
     * Team C: `about_sets.py`

-* But this time, theres a catch!
+As with task I, the final solution is only attainable if your teams work together!
+You will once again have to share your code with each other, but this time, theres a catch!
 The push/pull commands are now off limits!
-See if you can still work together to *fetch* a solution!
+See if you can still *merge* together to *fetch* a solution!